-The target for the Group's capital ratio has been calculated at 17.9%, and 17.5% after deduction for the minority interests' share in Vestjysk Bank.
-With a capital ratio of 21.0% at the end of 2023, the Group thus has an excess cover of 3.5 percentage points.
-The group's capital requirements consist of a solvency need of 9.9% and the combined capital buffer requirement of 6.0%, which currently consists of the capital conservation buffer of 2.5%, the countercyclical capital buffer of 2.5%, and the SIFI buffer of 1%.
+The Group's capital requirement ratio has been calculated at 16.5%.
+With a capital ratio of 21.4% at the end of 2024, the Group thus has an excess cover to the requirement of 4.9 percentage points.
+The group's capital requirements consist of a solvency need of 10.1% and the combined capital buffer requirement of 6.4%, which currently consists of the capital conservation buffer of 2.5%, the countercyclical capital buffer of 2.5%, the systemic buffer of 0.4% and the SIFI buffer of 1%.

 The Group's eligible liabilities consists of own funds and the Group's issued senior preferred and senior non-preferred bonds.
-At the end of 2023, the Group's eligible liabilities is calculated at DKK 16,877 million.
-The Group's eligible liabilities ratio consists of the eligible liabilities relative to the Group's total risk exposures and is calculated at 27.2% at the end of 2023.
+At the end of 2024, the Group's eligible liabilities is calculated at DKK 21,083 million.
+The Group's eligible liabilities ratio consists of the eligible liabilities relative to the Group's total risk exposures and is calculated at 31.5% at the end of 2024.

-For a more detailed description of the Group's capital composition, please refer to the following Pillar 3 reports:
+For a more detailed description of the Group's capital composition and eligible liabilities please refer to the following Pillar 3 reports:

-- EU PV1 Prudent valuation adjustments (PVA) - EU CC1 Composition of regulatory own funds - EU CC2 Reconciliation of regulatory own funds to balance sheet in the audited financial statements - EU CCA Main features of regulatory own funds instruments and eligible liabilities instruments - EU CCyB1 Geographical distribution of credit exposures relevant for the calculation of the countercyclical buffer - EU CCyB2 Amount of institution-specific countercyclical capital buffer
+- EU PV1 Prudent valuation adjustments (PVA) - EU CC1 Composition of regulatory own funds - EU CC2 Reconciliation of regulatory own funds to balance sheet in the audited financial statements - EU CCA Main features of regulatory own funds instruments and eligible liabilities instruments - EU CCyB1 Geographical distribution of credit exposures relevant for the calculation of the countercyclical buffer - EU CCyB2 Amount of institution-specific countercyclical capital buffer - EU KM2 Key metrics MREL - EU TLAC1 Composition MREL - EU TLAC3 Creditor ranking resolution entity